MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ```

  > [!NOTE]
- > If you have instrumented deployment then this feature will not be removed unitl the last instrumented deployment is uninstrumented or removed.
+ > If you have instrumented deployments then this feature will not be removed unitl the last instrumented deployment is uninstrumented or removed.

 ## Annotations